SolomonMacharia/Questioner-ch3/README.md

 # License

-This project is buuild underthe MIT licence - see the [LICENSE.md](LICENSE.md) file for details
+This project is built under the MIT licence - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgements